Yuuenn/Unity5-BMFontImporter/README.md

    The script will parse the .fnt file and populate the CustomFont’s Character Rects with the character data.
 2. If the test string appears in the Scene view with the new font, the import is successful.

+*If you plan to replace the font in a published game (such as for third-party localization work), please continue reading the "Replacing Fonts in a Published Game / Testing the Font, Building a Temporary Game, and Exporting the Font" section below.*

 ## Replacing Fonts in Released Games

 > This section is intended for situations where: